BenjaminBuss/Notable_Projects/SQL/README.md

 An attempt to simplify the complex_join within the restrictions of MySQL 5.7.

 ## live_accounts
 A simple query to aggregate the number of live accounts based on the distinct number of locations we billed, giving us the total billables and live locations on a monthly and yearly basis.
+Utilitized `COUNT`, `SUM` and `GROUP BY`.

 ## long_call_contact_id
 A medium-complexity query to determine how many calls matching a certain criteria(length > 120, x != 1, etc) happened.
 Uses a subquery and `time_to_sec`.